Élégie (Fauré): Composition

 The first performance of the work under its new title was given at the Société Nationale de Musique in December 1883 by the composer and the cellist Jules Loeb to whom the piece is dedicated.
 The Élégie was a great success from the outset.
 The conductor Édouard Colonne asked Fauré for a version for cello and orchestra.
 Fauré agreed, and that version was premiered at the Société Nationale in April 1901, with Pablo Casals as a soloist and the composer as conductor.
+This piece has also been performed by other eminent cellists like Jacqueline du Pré and Yo-Yo Ma.

 Musical structure

 The piece is in the AABA CC Trans-D AC'C'coda form, in which the musical material of the beginning returns to close the piece after a contrasting middle section.
 The opening is a somber, long-breathed melody.
 The cello carries the main thematic material, with the piano providing a harmonically varied accompaniment.
 In the major-key middle section, the piano bears the melodic theme before it passes to the cello.
 The middle section ends with a forceful passage in which the piano and cello exchange vehement themes.
 The dynamics remain loud as the first section returns, but the quiet sombreness of the opening soon takes over.
 The repeated opening theme is matched with some of the rhythmic features carried over from the middle section.
 The work ends in an atmosphere of calm.

 The orchestral version of the work requires two flutes, two oboes, two clarinets, two bassoons, four horns and strings to accompany the cellist.

 The Fauré specialist Jean-Michel Nectoux writes that the Élégie was one of the last works in which the composer allowed himself "such a direct expression of pathos."
 Nectoux regards the piece as "one of the last manifestations of French musical Romanticism.
 From now on, Fauré's music was to be more introverted and discreet."